aditiawas/QECProj/README.md

 ### Experiments.py

 This file contains functions for performing experimental analysis on the surface code lattice partitioning and processing system.
+Upon running the script, you will be presented with a menu of available experiments.
 It includes experiments for:
 - Lattice size vs maximum time taken
 - Number of partitions vs net accuracy and maximum time taken
 - Resource configuration (number of high-complexity and low-complexity resources) vs maximum time taken and accuracy